bmander/busbuzzard/README.md

 Inference of probabilistic schedules from empirical data about transit vehicles.

+## Massage GPS data into a set of observed stop_time events

 #### Step 0: Get the data

 * A CSV of points logged from the NextBus API.